-On February 4, 2014, (the "Closing Date") we raised \$2,055,000 in gross proceeds from a private placement of Series A Convertible Preferred Stock, par value \$0.01 (the "Preferred Shares") pursuant to a Securities Purchase Agreement with certain investors (the "Purchasers") purchased 20,550 Preferred Shares, and warrants (the "Warrants") to acquire an aggregate of approximately 1,600,000 shares of Common Stock.
-The Preferred Shares are convertible into shares of Common Stock at an initial conversion price of \$0.26 per share of Common Stock.
-The Warrants are exercisable at an exercise price of \$0.325 per share and expire five years from the Closing Date.
+On February 4, 2014, (the "Closing Date") we raised \$2,055,000 in gross proceeds from a private placement of Series A Convertible Preferred Stock, par value \$0.01 (the "Preferred Shares") pursuant to a Securities Purchase Agreement with certain investors (the "Purchasers") who purchased 20,550 Preferred Shares, and warrants (the "Warrants") to acquire an aggregate of approximately 21,334 shares of Common Stock.
+The Preferred Shares are convertible into shares of Common Stock at a conversion price that was \$19.50 per share of Common Stock, subject to adjustment.
+The Warrants are exercisable at an exercise price of \$24.38 per share and expire five years from the Closing Date.
 If the Common Stock is not listed on the Nasdaq Stock Market, the New York Stock Exchange, or the NYSE MKT within 180 days of the Closing, the Company shall issue additional Warrants to purchase additional shares of Common Stock, equal to 30% of the shares of Common Stock which the Preferred Shares each Purchaser purchased are convertible into.
-As of August 4, 2014, the Company issued additional warrants to purchase 4,615,385 shares to the Purchasers in connection with this provision.
+As of August 4, 2014, the Company issued additional warrants to purchase 61,539 shares to the Purchasers in connection with this provision.